Jeanette Winter

 Gennady Pavlishin

-Gennady Pavlishin is a famous Khabarovsk artist.
-Since his student days, he has been seriously interested in the unique culture of indigenous peoples.
-His first illustrated book was the Nanai fairy tale “Mergen and His Friends”, and soon after that he created a series of illustrations for the book of […]
+Gennady Pavlishin is a well-known artist from Khabarovsk.
+Since his student days, he has been deeply interested in the distinctive culture of indigenous peoples.
+His first illustrated book was the Nanai fairy tale “Mergen and His Friends”, and soon after he created a series of illustrations for D. Nagishkin’s collection […]

 Pauli Ebner